Patates-Games/CaveZZZZ/README.md

 ## __About / Hakkında__
 ### ___ENGLISH___
 ```
-This game was developed for Cave Jam #4.
+This game was developed for Mağara Jam #4.
 Development is paused until the review and scoring phase is finished.
 ```
 ### ___TURKISH___
 ```